 Complete the Student on-line Registration process

 This is an annual process which should be completed before 1st October.
 If you have not completed it before your arrival in Cambridge, it should be completed immediately.
 The process allows you to collect your University email address and passwords and to check the personal data that is held about you.

 Register your visa

-If you’re an overseas student who has travelled to the UK on any type of visa, the UK Border Agency requires the College to scan your visa and passport within a few days of your arrival.
-Please bring your documents to the Tutorial Office (L staircase) on Saturday 1st October, at any time between 9.00am and 3.00pm.
+If you’re an overseas student who has travelled to the UK on any type of visa, or if you reside in the UK with a visa, the College is required to scan the visa and passport within a few days of your arrival.
+Please bring your documents to the Tutorial Office (L staircase) on Saturday 5 October, at any time between 9.00am and 2.30pm.
 (N.B.
-If you arrive earlier than 1st October, bring your documents to the Tutorial Office as soon as you do arrive.)
+If you arrive earlier than 5 October, bring your documents to the Tutorial Office as soon as you do arrive.)

 Pay your College bill

 This bill will be sent to you via email.
 Payment is due by the eighth day of Full Term - for Michaelmas 2019 this is Wednesday 16 October.
 For more information, visit our 'Fees and Funding' pages >>

 Open a Bank Account

 If you are new to the UK, you will need to open a bank account.
 Many UK banks offer accounts tailored to the needs of students so it is best to speak to several and find out which is best for you.
 The University Graduate Union have provided some information about banks in Cambridge on their website.